Audi's big, aggressive Q8 is a comfortable cruiser, with a smart interior that feels a treat to sit in

 What's the verdict?

-It’s a complex car, the Q8.
+The Audi Q8 is a complex car.
 What feels initially like yet another thinly sliced niche actually resolves into a very capable SUV that’s a good deal more practical than the looks would suggest.

 The Rivals